Migrations¶

 # edgy --app myproject.main_test init

-but you can also provide it explicit via --app
+The discovery mechanism automatically locates the entrypoint, but you can also provide it explicitly using --app

 .